achtnullzwei/Doorman/docs/en/guide/firmware/installation.md

     },
     notes() {
         if(this.integration == 'mqtt') {
             return 'The firmware requires further setup after flashing!
-Please take a look at the <code>MQTT</code> section below.<br><b>Note:</b> This firmware variant is not compatible with the Nuki Bridge Addon due to RAM limitations.';
+Please take a look at the <a href="./mqtt#setup">MQTT Setup instructions</a>.<br><br>Unfortunately this firmware variant is not compatible with the Nuki Bridge Addon due to <b>RAM limitations</b>.';
         }
         return '';
     },